hbmartin/comparison-hosts-serverless-cloud-function-faas-for-python/README.md

 TODO: Slack/ Discord / Twitter / Mastodon badges

-No Python support (as of 11 March, 2024): Cloudflare Workers, Netlify Edge Functions, StackPath EdgeEngine.
+No Python support: Cloudflare Workers, Netlify Edge Functions, StackPath EdgeEngine.
 IBM Cloud Functions are deprecated.

 This document provides an up-to-date comparison between hosted, serverless (no cost or management to spin down to zero) providers of cloud function hosts with Python runtimes.
 Note the disctinction between edge providers (execution at PoP) and non-edge (typically predetermined DS region).